Top 15 Best Quarterbacks of All Time

 14. Otto Graham

-You cant talk about the best quarterbacks of all time without mentioning Otto Graham.
+You can't talk about the best quarterbacks of all time without mentioning Otto Graham.
 Graham began and finished his career with the Cleveland Browns, starting in 1946 and ending in 1955.
 In his remarkably short NFL career, Graham dominated the scene, taking the Browns to the NFL Championship Game six consecutive times in his career.
-Before becoming a football icon, he served at the end of WWII and returned to the states to play in the NBL.
-He won the NBL with the Rochester Royals and then made the jump to the AAFC.
+Before becoming a football icon, he served at the end of WWII and returned to the States to play in the NBL.
+He won the NBL with the Rochester Royals and then traded baseball for the AAFC.
 Otto Graham is one of two players to win a championship in two of the four North American major sports.

 View post on Twitter

-Graham holds a number of records, such as the highest win percentage of any NFL starting quarterback and the most average yards gained per pass attempt.
+Graham holds several records, such as the highest win percentage of any NFL starting quarterback.
 He is a three-time NFL Champion, winning three NFL MVP awards along the way.
-He made five Pro Bowl appearances, he was a two-time NFL passing yards leader, and a four-time NFL completion percentage leader.
-Graham was selected for the 1950s NFL All-Decade Team, the NFL 75th Anniversary All-Time Team, and the 100th Anniversary Team.
+He made five Pro Bowl appearances, was a two-time NFL passing yards leader, and a four-time NFL Completion Percentage Leader.
+They selected Graham for the 1950s NFL All-Decade Team, the NFL 75th Anniversary All-Time Team, and the 100th Anniversary Team.
 Few players have been able to leave such a big impact on football in such a short period, earning Otto Graham his spot as one of the best quarterbacks of all time.

 • Passer Rating: 78.2